Multiple Relationships, Transitions, and Discontinuing Services

 Key Takeaways

-• Boundaries should be planned before conflicts appear, not repaired only after harm occurs.
+• Conflicts of interest and boundaries should be planned and disclosed before problems appear, not repaired only after harm occurs.

-• Transitions and discontinuation require advance planning, documentation, and coordination when possible.
+• Transitions and discontinuation require advance planning, stakeholder coordination, records transfer with consent, and documentation.

-• A BCBA should not abandon a client because services become inconvenient, unpaid, or uncomfortable.
+• A BCBA must not abandon a client simply because services become inconvenient, unpaid, or uncomfortable; abrupt termination is reserved for safety or legal necessity.

-A multiple relationship exists when the BCBA has another role with the client, caregiver, supervisee, employee, student, or stakeholder.
-Examples include friend, landlord, business partner, romantic partner, paid consultant, evaluator, or family connection.
+A multiple relationship exists when the BCBA holds another role with a client, caregiver, supervisee, employee, student, or stakeholder—friend, landlord, business partner, romantic partner, paid consultant, evaluator, or family connection.
+The Code does not say every multiple relationship is automatically prohibited; it says behavior analysts must avoid multiple relationships that could impair objectivity or harm the client, and must manage or resolve those that arise.

-The ethical issue is not just that two roles exist.
+The ethical issue is not merely that two roles exist.
 The issue is whether the second role could reduce objectivity, create pressure, exploit the person, disrupt services, or make consent less voluntary.
+A romantic relationship with a current client or supervisee is a clear prohibition because the power differential makes truly voluntary consent impossible.
+Many other dual roles fall on a spectrum that must be judged by their effect on the client.

 AskWhy it matters